Getting to Know Our Inner Worlds

 The answer is, of course many have thought of this and have tried to champion initiatives to introduce mental and emotional wellness programs for decades, but only a modicum has been added to the curriculum.

-Now that we’re adults, it’s up to us to educate and develop ourselves, and this may be why so many are interested in coaching – life coaching, career coaching, relationship coaching, leadership coaching and more.
+Now that we’re adults, it’s up to us to educate and develop ourselves, and this may be why so many are interested in coaching – life coaching, career coaching, relationship coaching, self leadership coaching and more.

 In business, and politics, even in sports, leadership is an important topic.
 How to influence and motivate others, how to manage them, how to inspire them, how to get them to trust you and follow you so you can all work together supporting a common cause, and for many the cause is increased profits.
 Nearly $400-billion is spent on leadership development each year, and it’s growing (source: Forbes).